grimmelm/nft/nftlaw.md

 from the Licensor to exercise the Licensed Rights under the terms and conditions of this Public License.

-A clear example of this aproach in the NFT space is the [RTFKT](https://rtfkt.com/tos) license, which states:
+A clear example of this approach in the NFT space is the [RTFKT](https://rtfkt.com/tos) license, which states:

 >1 ...
 Any digital works of authorship or other content made available through